A Wine Lover’s Guide to Our Favorite Leelanau Peninsula Wineries

 The Leelanau Peninsula, recognized by USA Today readers as one of the nation’s best regions for those who love wine, is sure to delight all wine lovers from connoisseurs to those who recently developed a palate.
 The award-winning Wine Trail (www.lpwines.com) features a remarkable diversity among the 27 wineries with acclaimed varietals to suit every taste.

-That said, we sure did not anticipate when we began gathering this that we would be facing such difficult times, stay home orders, and closed businesses.
+That said, we sure did not anticipate when we began gathering this that we would be facing such difficult times.
 But here we are.
-Michigan’s North Country is the first region to tentatively open, albeit with lots of safeguards and protocols.
-Wineries, particularly, are moving tables outside for tastings and offering curbside service to purchase your libations.
+Michigan’s North Country is the first region to open, albeit with lots of safeguards and protocols.
+Wineries, particularly, are moving tables outside for you to savor the experience, and curbside service to purchase your libations.

 Pleased to share that you will find wineries welcoming you again as we reach June.
 Call ahead or check website/Facebook pages for hours, though.
 And order ahead if you can.
-We did, and at this time found that most of our favorites wineries are open at least Friday, Saturday, and Sunday, but with widely varying hours.
+We did, and at this time found that most of our favorites wineries are open at least Friday, Saturday, and Sunday, but with widely varying hours and reservations requested.

 The Glen Arbor Bed & Breakfast and Cottages (www.glenarborbnb.com) is open, too, with the same attention to safeguards and protocols, and multiple options for social distancing in charming spaces, including two full amenity cottages and several isolated suites.

 That said, we’ve collected our favorites for you to enjoy over a two day journey.
 Grab your mask, best hand-sanitizer, sunglasses, camera, and tastebuds for a delightful break on the Leelanau Peninsula.